 +30, which is rather loud!

-To help protect you against this, QLab has a maximum level, which is set in the Audio section of Workspace Settings.
+To help protect you against this, QLab has a the maximum level set in the Audio section of Settings.
 By default, this is

 +12, meaning that in the example above, the Audio cue would end up at

 +30.
-Depending on the gain structure of your sound system, though, this may still be uncomfortably loud.
+Depending on the gain structure of your sound system, though, this might still be uncomfortably loud.

 While fading in, fading out, and adjusting the overall volume of an Audio cue are probably the most common uses of a Fade cue, you can also use a Fade cue to pan an Audio cue amongst any pair or group of outputs.

 The best way to understand this is to walk through a simple example.
 Let's say you have an Audio cue that targets a mono track, and you want to pan it from one speaker to another.
-QLab will recognize the track has one channel, and one row will appear in the Audio Levels tab of the inspector for that Audio cue.
+QLab will recognize the track has one channel, and one row will appear in the Device & Levels tab on the inspector for that Audio cue.
 In the Audio cue, set the level for the first speaker (cue output 1, the first column of the matrix) to

 0, and set the level for the second speaker (cue output 2, the second column of the matrix) to